Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 Anime And Manga

-- In Gundam Wing, Trowa's "Heavyarms" gundam was equipped exclusively with long-range weapons, where the other Gundams relied more often on Beam Sabres or other close-range weapons.
+- In Gundam Wing, Trowa's "Heavyarms" Gundam was equipped almost exclusively with long-range weapons (with a single pop-out physical knife as an Emergency Weapon), where the other Gundams relied more often on Beam Sabres or other close-range weapons.
 Gundam Wing: Endless Waltz upped the ante with "Heavyarms Custom" being equipped with even More Dakka.
 Its appearance in Gundam Battle Assault 2 reflects this, with almost its entire repertoire of attacks being of some manner of projectile or shot.

 - After War Gundam X: Leopard Gundam in a nutshell, as well as its upgraded form of Leopard Destroy.